ATNIO/pyatn-client/README.md

 # call DBot API 12 times
 for i in range(12)
     print('Call {}:'.format(call_count))
-    # AtnException will raise when eleventh call for insufficient balance, you need catch it
+    # AtnException will raise when eleventh call for insufficient balance, catch it in a production environment
     response = atn.call_dbot_api(dbot_address=DBOTADDRESS,
                                 uri=URI,
                                 method=METHOD,